ldbc/ldbc_spb_bm_1.0_deprecated/readme.txt

 	- maxLat							(Defines maximum latitude, a geo-spatial property.)
 	- minLong							(Defines minimum longtitude, ,a geo-spatial property.)
 	- maxLong							(Defines maximum longtitude, a geo-spatial property.)
+  - mileStoneQueryPosition (Defines the position in terms of percents at which a milestone query is executed (related to Online and Replication Benchmark feature))

       Sample definitions.properties file can be found in the distribution jar file.